ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-reqs.md

 # Requirements for Cyber Recovery
 {: #cr_orderinginstance_reqs}

 The Cyber Recovery offering helps you with data protection, cyberthreats and attacks, ransomware, and more.
-The instance automatically includes the Veeam 11 add-on service and a Linux® hardened repository (LHR).
+The instance automatically includes the Veeam® 11 add-on service and a Linux® hardened repository (LHR).
 An edge gateway is required and you can provide your own or order one of the following edges:

 * Juniper® vSRX
 * FortiGate® Virtual Appliance